chiggachiggayeah/weatherman/weatherman.md

 "But, do you even know who these people are ma'am?" asked the man.

 "No, but if they're asking for Paul maybe they're his friends.
 And if they're not, at least they know Paul exists, so they're potential friends.
 Paul needs friends Antoine.
-And if they're hear to kill him, I'll be sad, but that's not entirely bad either.
+And if they're here to kill him, I'll be sad, but that's not entirely bad either.
 I'd have my basement back at least."
 She slapped her hand with the racket.
 "Alright Antoine lets play a couple.
 I think it's my day."

 The door to the basement was closed.
 Even so, a slightly moldy smell seeped into the hall through the sliver of space between the door and the floor.
 And there was the smell of pizza blended into that but it wasn't quite right, like the cheese had long since dried out and the pepperonis -- exposed to the open air -- had changed into something somehow less than pepperoni.
 Jin slammed the butt of her fist into the door.
 "Paul?"
 Something fell hard, and then scrambled over to the door, slowing up as it neared.